 Airflow should be adjusted according the the manufacturer’s specifications.
 Airflow that’s too low won’t cool the home adequately.
 Further, airflow should be sufficient to ensure heat transfer and absorption of heat in the refrigerant as it passes through the evaporator coil.
 Otherwise, the home will not be cool enough.

 Want to learn more about professional A/C installation?
-Contact Stack Heating and Cooling.
+Contact Stack Heating, Cooling, Plumbing and Electric.
 We’re the go-to specialists for home comfort in the Greater Cleveland area.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about A/C installations and other HVAC topics, download our free Home Comfort Resource guide.